-Patricia Barbizet is a graduate of the École Supérieure de Commerce de Paris.

-She began her career with Renault Group as treasurer for Renault Véhicules Industriels, then Finance Director of Renault Crédit International.
-She joined the Pinault Group in 1989 as Finance Director.
+Born April 17, 1955, Patricia Barbizet is a graduate of the École Supérieure de Commerce de Paris.
+She began her career with Renault group as treasurer for Renault Véhicules Industriels, then Finance Director of Renault Crédit International.
+She joined the Pinault group in 1989 as Finance Director.
 Ms Barbizet has been Chief Executive Officer of Artémis since 1992.

-- Artémis/ PPR Group6: Vice-Chair of the PPR Board of Directors, Member of the Supervisory Board of Yves Saint-Laurent, Member of the Supervisory Boad and Chief Executive Officer of Financière Pinault, Director of the Société Nouvelle du Théâtre Marigny, Artémis Permanent representative on the Boards of Directors of Sebdo LePoint and L'Agefi, Member of the Management Board of Château Latour - Bouygues Group: Director of Bouygues and of TF1 until April 2013 - · Director of Total - Director of the Fonds Stratégique d'Investissement and Chairman of the Investment Committee
+- Artémis/PPR group: Vice-Chair of the PPR Board of Directors, Member of the Supervisory Board of Yves Saint-Laurent, Member of the Supervisory Board and Chief Executive Officer of Financière Pinault, Director of the Société Nouvelle du Théâtre Marigny, Artémis Permanent representative on the Boards of Directors of Sebdo LePoint and L'Agefi, Member of the Management Board of Château Latour; - Bouygues group: Director of Bouygues and of TF1 until April 2013; - ◆ Director of Total; - ◆ Director of the Fonds Stratégique d'Investissement and Chair of the Investment Committee.

-- PPR Group: Director (Amministratore & Amministratore Delegato) of Palazzo Grassi (Italy) - Chairman and Board member of Christie's International Plc (United Kingdom); - Member of the Supervisory Board of Gucci Group N.V.
+PPR group: Amministratore & Amministratore Delegato of Palazzo Grassi (Italy), Chair of the Board of Christie's International Plc (United Kingdom), Member of the Supervisory Board of Gucci group N.V.
 (Netherlands).